pradippatil/cheatsheets/shell_scripting.md

 ---
 ##### How to connnect to db?
+We can use isql utility that comes with open client driver as follows: isql –S serverName –U username –P password

 ---
 ##### How will you find the 99th line of a file using only tail and head command?